neharahate07/E-commerce-Power-Bi-Dashboard/README.md

 # 📊 E-Commerce Consumer Purchase Behavior Dashboard

 ## 📌 Project Overview
 This project analyzes consumer purchasing behavior in the fashion and beauty segment using Power BI.
 The study focuses on understanding how factors like discounts, reviews, and social media influence buying decisions.
+This project analyzes the online purchase behavior of college students in the fashion and beauty segment using a data-driven approach.

 ## 🎯 Objectives
 - Identify key factors influencing online purchase decisions